- E-mailmads.solberg@uib.no

 - Postal AddressPostboks 78025020 Bergen

-Naturalistic theories of cultural transmission and the toolkit of the cognitive sciences offer exciting avenues for anthropological research on how different communities of practice create knowledge.
-In particular I'm exploring how the framework of distributed cognition can help us understand how scientific knowledge is crafted through the orchestratration of coupled human-technological systems in the experimental life sciences.
+Naturalistic theories of cultural transmission and the toolkit of the cognitive sciences offer exciting avenues for research on how communities of practice create and use knowledge.
+In particular, I'm exploring how the framework of distributed cognition can help us understand the orchestration of coupled human-technological systems in healthcare, and the practices of the experimental life sciences.

 My masters degree from 2011 was on the management and politics of forest conservation through protected areas in post-war Lebanon.
-I did my first fieldwork among the Druze and Christian denizens of the Shouf-mountains.
+I did my first ethnographic fieldwork in Lebanon's Shouf Mountains.

 - (2022).
 Promoting activity in long-term care facilities with the social robot Pepper: a pilot study.
 Informatics for Health and Social Care.